mikeyk730/Rogue-Collection/readme.md

 Six Classic Versions
 ---------------------
 Rogue went through big changes throughout the 1980s.
-Originally developed for Unix mainframes, it eventually saw an IBM PC release.  _Retro Rogue Collection_ lets you relive this whole era by offering six different versions of the game:
+Originally developed for Unix mainframes, it eventually saw an IBM PC release.  _Retro Rogue Collection_ lets you relive this whole era by offering six different versions of the game.
+See the [versions page](https://github.com/mikeyk730/Rogue-Collection/blob/master/docs/versions.md) for detailed information about the different versions.

 + PC Rogue v1.48
 + PC Rogue v1.1